allenai/pipeline/README.md

 and there are no validation checks on the compatibility of code with the data format.
 Workflows with any significant complexity become immediately unmanageable as soon as more than one scientist is involved.

 There are many workflow management systems designed for production data pipelines.
-By providing a centralized execution environment they solve the problem of sharing data, but users sacrifice the ability to rapidly develop code that runs on their local machine while accessing production data.
+The problem of sharing data is solved by providing a centralized execution environment, but users sacrifice the ability to rapidly develop code that runs on their local machine while accessing production data.
 To solve these problems, AIP: